Fake Publisher's Clearing House Scam

 Credit union members all over the country have received text messages stating their cards have been deactivated.
 The message contains a phone number to call and reactivate the card.
 Upon calling the number, members are instructed to key in their card information.
 THIS IS A SCAM AND WILL RESULT IN FINANCIAL LOSS AND IDENTITY THEFT!
 Central Credit Union will never ask for your full card number, expiration date, code or pin.
 If you responded to a message like this and gave away personal information regarding your debit or credit card contact us immediately.

-For your protection, Central provides card monitoring services that may call you to verify certain out of the ordinary transactions.
+For your protection, Central provides card monitoring services that may call, text or email you to verify certain out of the ordinary transactions.
 In these cases, you will never be asked to reveal your full card number, expiration date, code or pin.
+You will simply be asked to respond only with a confirmation of whether or not the transactions are valid.